 Music 4 More is a 501(c)3 charity organization that launched in Baltimore in 2007.
 Our primary focus is collecting instrument donations and reintroducing them into struggling school and community music programs.
-Since our launch, Music 4 More has donated over 600 instruments to schools, after school programs and community initiatives.
+Since our launch, Music 4 More has donated over750 instruments to schools, after school programs and community initiatives.
 View a complete list of beneficiaries of our donations under our recipients section.

 Music 4 More envisions a world where every community has access to the tools and resources needed to provide the educational, healing and inspirational benefits of music.